DylanLennard/CourseraJHUProjectThree/README.md

 # README

 ### Technical Specs
-Analysis done on mac OSX 10.10 using R version 3.2.2.
+Analysis done on mac OSX 10.10 using R version 3.2.2 or python version 2.7.
 Please adjust directories or directory notation in run_analysis.R to fit windows if necessary.

 ### Before running code
-Explicitly set your working directory.
-You can do this in R yourself, or set pathname in the run_analysis.R
+Explicitly set your working directory in R or python, whichever you are using.

 ### Summary
-run_analysis.R transforms the Samsung Galaxy S cell phone acceleromter data and outputs a dataset which gives the mean of all fields measuring mean or standard deviation for all 30 subjects by each action they can perform.
+The run_analysis file transforms the Samsung Galaxy S cell phone acceleromter data and outputs a dataset which gives the mean of all fields measuring mean or standard deviation for all 30 subjects by each action they can perform.
 The code runs the following steps sequentially:
 1) creates the 'project' directory
 2) downloads the necessary zip file into the project directory
 3) unzips this file, and accesses necessary datafiles in new folder